 A leader among the bedrock institutions of North Omaha is Zion Baptist Church.
 One of the oldest congregations in Omaha, it was founded in 1884 and became the largest Black church in Omaha by 1900.
-It’s landmark building at 2215 Grant Street was designed by North Omaha native “Cap” Clarence Wigington, and its mission is still distinctly relevant more than 125 years after it was founded.
+Its landmark building at 2215 Grant Street was designed by North Omaha native “Cap” Clarence Wigington in 1916.

 Zion has always been a place of high praise and worship.
 It was the largest Black church in Omaha from the 1890s through the 1960s, setting the tone for much of the community’s African American social, cultural and religious leadership.
-The congregation built its first church quickly in the 1880s, and was lauded for constructing such a beautiful new building after the 1913 Easter Sunday tornado.
+The congregation built its first church quickly in the 1880s which was destoryed by the 1913 Easter Sunday tornado.

 Throughout its history, the church has reveled in being beautiful and warm.
 For instance, in 1896 the Morning World-Herald described Zion’s Easter service like this:

 ‘He Is Risen’ in letters of gold behind the altar, which was banked with flowers, sweet singing canaries in cages, gold fishes and vases of flowers about the altar had the effect of producing a happy greeting to the members yesterday morning that was pleasing to behold.